sylk80/Connect_Four/docs/NOTES.md

 :dart: Player should pick a column :heavy_check_mark:

-:dart: Rack should register the token
+:dart: Rack should register the token :heavy_check_mark:

 :dart: Token should be in a valid column